- The eight parts of speech are nouns, pronouns, adjectives, verbs, adverbs, prepositions, conjunctions, and interjections.

 - If it’s something you do and you can modify the sentence to include the word do, it’s a verb.
 Examples: “I have an umbrella.” / “I do have an umbrella.”

-- If you can remove the word and the sentence still makes sense, but you lose a detail, the word is most likely an adjective.
+- If you can remove the word and the sentence still makes sense although you lose some detail, the word is most likely an adjective.
 Examples: “She drives a red van.” / “She drives a van.”

 And if you’re ever really stumped, just look the word up.
-Dictionaries typically list a word’s part of speech in its entry.
-If it has multiple forms with different parts of speech, they are all listed with examples.
+Dictionaries typically list a word’s part of speech in its entry, and if it has multiple forms with different parts of speech, they are all listed with examples.

 When a word can be different parts of speech